nekocode/typescript-graphql-over-prisma/README.md

 This example demonstrates how to implement a GraphQL server with an email-password-based authentication workflow using TypeScript based on [prisma](https://github.com/prisma/prisma) & [apollo-server](https://github.com/apollographql/apollo-server).

-It is based on the [prisma official example](https://github.com/prisma/prisma-examples/tree/master/typescript-graphql-auth), but includes many modifications, such as:
+It is based on the [prisma official example](https://github.com/prisma/prisma-examples/tree/master/typescript-graphql-auth), but includes many modifications and enhancements, such as:

 * Replace graphql-yoga with apollo-server

 * Add a new [`Post`](prisma/datamodel.prisma#L11-L19) model

-* In [some cases](src/resolvers/Mutation.ts#L14-L23), manually modify requests before forwarding to prisma server
+* In [some cases](src/resolvers/Mutation.ts#L14-L23), send custom graphql requests to prisma server manually

 ## Get started